Too many brands change their social media and web content daily, even multiple times daily, but forget about old, outdated print materials.

 Print collateral has excellent staying power.
 That may be its greatest strength but can also prove to be the source of your toughest marketing headache.

 You may be tempted to expend less effort on your print collateral or go paperless altogether.
 Despite cries that print is dead, high-end brands are spending up to three-quarters of their ad spend on print.
+If you’re in need of Austin or Houston graphic designers to update these valuable assets, reach out to MARION today.

 Reasons to Update Your Print Collateral